ASPLes/myqtt/py-myqtt/doc/conn.rst

       close, etc) when the scope where that variable is finished, then use this function.

+      Note using this function is very rare and highly not recommended.

       NOTE: using this code is really only recommended in very few cases where myqtt usage is being done from a process that starts and finishes on every requests, thus, resource deallocation is